Nadim147c/rong/docs/index.md

 hero:
   name: "Rong"
-  text: A Material You color generator
+  text: A Material You and Base16 color generator
   actions:
     - theme: brand
       text: What is Rong?